What Is Darius Rucker's Net Worth?

 In 2020, it was reported that Rucker had partnered with Ply Gem and Habitat for Humanity to build 15 homes in North Charleston.
 This project was done in connection with the Home For Good Project.
 Darius has spoken at length about his passion for affordable housing.

 In addition, Rucker has worked with the Hootie & the Blowfish Foundation to raise more than $4.5 million for public education programs throughout South Carolina.
-Rucker is also known for his fundraising and charitable donations for various hospitals.
+Rucker is also known for his fundraising and charitable donations to various hospitals.